Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have gone over the current 46.5-point total in four of eight games (50%) this season.
+- Virginia Tech and its opponents have gone over the current 47-point total in four of eight games this season.

+- Boston College's games have gone over 47 points in two opportunities this season.

-- Boston College has combined with its opponents to score more than 46.5 points in two games this season.
+- The two teams combine to score 49.6 points per game, 2.6 more than the total in this contest.

-- Friday's over/under is 3.1 points lower than the two team's combined 49.6 points per game average.

-- These two squads combine to allow 43.2 points per game, 3.3 fewer than this contest's over/under.
+- These two squads combine to surrender 43.2 points per game, 3.8 fewer than this contest's over/under.

-- Hokies games this season feature an average total of 52.9 points, a number 6.4 points higher than Friday's over/under.
+- The average total in Hokies games this season is 52.9, 5.9 points above Friday's total of 47.

 Virginia Tech Stats and Trends

+- In Virginia Tech's eight games this season, it has three wins against the spread.

-- The Hokies have been favored by 3 points or more three times this season and covered the spread in one of them.
+- The Hokies have covered the spread once this season when favored by 3.5 points or more (in three chances).

-- Virginia Tech's games this year have hit the over two times in eight opportunities (25%).
+- Virginia Tech's games this year have hit the over on two of eight set point totals (25%).

-- Virginia Tech is 2-4 against the spread and 3-3 overall this season when the team scores more than 20.8 points.
+- When Virginia Tech records more than 20.8 points, it is 2-4 against the spread and 3-3 overall.

-- When Virginia Tech amasses more than 346.1 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Virginia Tech churns out over 346.1 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Hokies have turned the ball over seven times this season, five fewer than the Eagles have forced (12).
+- This year, the Hokies have seven turnovers, five fewer than the Eagles have takeaways (12).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.